0. Introduction

 1. A balanced approach

 This series strikes a perfect balance between theory and application, with a focus on building a strong foundation in theoretical understanding and then applying it to practical scenarios.
 The content is designed to combine mathematical rigor with intuitive visual illustrations to aid comprehension.
-Rest assured, all the theorems and lemmas are accompanied by proofs, although these specific terms may not be used throughout the series.

 2. Prerequisites